-The Tournament Organizer (TO) of a tournament is responsible for all tournament logistics including:
+The Tournament Organizer (TO) of a roundup is responsible for all roundup logistics including:

-- Securing sanctioning from PBE where needed. - > Providing a site for the tournament that meets expected needs. - Promoting the tournament in advance of the tournament date. - > Staffing the tournament with appropriate tournament officials. - > Providing all materials necessary to operate the tournament. - Providing for and distributing all prizes, both those provided by PBE for the specific event and additional prize support as warranted by the size of the event.

-- Reporting the tournament results to PBE in a timely fashion following the completion of the event. - Assisting in all other duties of the event so that the event runs smoothly and efficiently. - Being the final arbitrator of any disputes and being accountable to PBE for any decisions that occur at the event. - > Collecting and submitting the 1st and 2nd place deck lists for any Official Event. - > Verifying that the event meets all national, federal, state, and/or local laws. - The TO will never be the final arbitrator of any dispute concerning the mechanical rules of the game, this duty falls under the Head Judge role.
+- > Securing sanctioning from PBE where needed. - > Providing a site for the roundup that meets expected needs. - > Promoting the roundup in advance of the roundup date. - > Staffing the roundup with appropriate Tournament Officials. - > Providing all materials necessary to operate the roundup. - ➤ Providing for and distributing all prizes, both those provided by PBE for the specific roundup and additional prize support as warranted by the size of the roundup. - ➤ Reporting the roundup results to PBE in a timely fashion following the completion of the roundup. - Assisting in all other duties of the roundup so that the roundup runs smoothly and efficiently. - ➤ Being the final arbitrator of any disputes and being accountable to PBE for any decisions that occur at the roundup. - Collecting and submitting the 1st and 2nd place deck lists for any Official roundup. - ➤ Verifying that the roundup meets all national, federal, state, and/or local laws. - The TO will never be the final arbitrator of any dispute concerning the mechanical rules of the game, this duty falls under the Head Judge role.
 In extremely rare circumstances the TO can overrule the Head Judge concerning anything not specifically related to the mechanical rules of the game, but must have sufficient reason.
-This action is only taken in response to specific misconduct on the part of a TO, requiring his/her replacement mid-event.
+This action is only taken in response to specific misconduct on the part of a TO, requiring his/her replacement mid-roundup.
 Misconduct of a TO can best be defined as any action that would make him/her no longer eligible to act in that role.
-This action is subject to full review on the part of PBE. - At Local Events and events specifically designated by PBE as lower priority, the TO may perform any and all duties normally delegated to the event staff.
-It is recommended that at lower turnout events, the TO should include additional support to provide for a better event experience, but it is not required. - In circumstances requiring cross language translation, the TO will make every possible effort to ensure adequate resources are available.
-For International Events (i.e. World Championships), the default language should be posted prior to the event date. - Ensuring the correct generation of pairings and all other tournament records throughout the tournament.
-S/he is expected to know, utilize, and answer questions regarding the electronic software. - > Generating pairings, and providing postings of said pairings. - > Accurately entering the results of each round in a timely fashion. - Keeping track of the time remaining in the round and communicating this number to Head Judge as required. - Accurately filling out the entire event in the electronic software, and saving a physical or electronic report should the PBE Major Events Manager need to address any disputes at a later date. - The TO has the final authority in determining corrective action for score-keeping errors; this should be made in consultation with the Head Judge.
+This action is subject to full review on the part of PBE.

+- At Organized Play Season and Social roundups, as well as roundups specifically designated by PBE as lower priority, the TO may perform any and all duties normally delegated to the event staff.
+It is recommended that at lower turnout roundups, the TO should include additional support to provide for a better roundup experience, but it is not required. - In circumstances requiring cross language translation, the TO will make every possible effort to ensure adequate resources are available.
+For international roundups (i.e. World Championships), the default language should be posted prior to the roundup date. - Ensuring the correct generation of pairings and all other roundup records throughout the roundup.
+S/he is expected to know, utilize, and answer questions regarding the electronic software. - > Generating pairings, and providing postings of said pairings. - > Accurately entering the results of each round in a timely fashion. - ➤ Keeping track of the time remaining in the round and communicating this number to Head Judge as required. - Accurately filling out the entire roundup in the electronic software, and saving a physical or electronic report should the PBE Major Events Manager need to address any disputes at a later date. - ➤ The TO has the final authority in determining corrective action for score-keeping errors; this should be made in consultation with the Head Judge.